 There is no peace, saith the LORD, unto the wicked.Isaiah 48:22

 That day in 2012, the Selatis had singled out Mr T. The other, remaining two Mapogos ran away.

 When the camera crew reached the area, they found Mr T severely injured, lying down in what appears to be the gutter, with his paws stretched out in a submissive posture.
 Surrounding him were the Selatis.
 They would take turns every few minutes attacking him from all directions.
 It is very interesting that the Selatis had pierced the lower back of Mr T, and broken his spine to paralyse him (ref.
 7).

-It was as if something supernatural were happening.
-The breaking of his spine could not be a coincidence.
+Clearly, something supernatural was happening.
+The breaking of his spine cannot be a coincidence.

 In desperation, Mr T looked at the camera, almost begging the safari crew to intervene.
 But there was no way out for him.
 Mr T would die that day, defeated in war by the Selatis.
 All the while, the Selatis roared, celebrating the dawn of a new era.

 Ever since Eve, and the days of Cain and Abel, and even after the great flood of Noah, evil has been in this world, causing injustice and suffering.
-Countless victims and philosophers have wondered about “the problem of evil”, not knowing that the Bible explains that the wicked are reserved until the day of wrath (ref.
-Job 31:30) – that at the ends the world (plural, two ends), the Son of God Jesus Christ will shake the wicked out of the world (ref.
+Countless victims and philosophers have wondered about “the problem of evil”, not knowing that the Bible explains that the wicked are reserved in the world until the day of wrath (ref.
+Job 31:30) – that at the ends the earth (plural, two ends), the Son of God Jesus Christ will judge the earth and remove the wicked (ref.
 Job 38:12-13).

 For the Father judgeth no man, but hath committed all judgment unto the SonJohn 5:22

 For some two thousand years, the followers of Jesus Christ have tried to lead and persuade much of the world towards righteousness.
 But persuasion and argument can only do so much.